All Episodes

 Because I know what's going on in there, and I know that it's totally pointless.

-And I know that the media and the White House press corps, the drive-by's have a narrow focus on this, and that is it's almost our fault that North Korea did this, and what are we gonna do to prevent them from doing it again?
+And that is it's almost our fault that North Korea did this, and what are we going to do to prevent them from doing it again?

 It's our fault.

-Bush didn't talk to him, Bush is ignoring them.
+Bush didn't talk to him.

-When are you gonna have direct talks?
+When are you going to have direct talks?

-It's it's the questions are predictable, the the uh examination of the whole issue is predictable.
+The examination of the whole issue is predictable.

-Nobody thinks outside the box, nobody looks outside the box, nobody jumps outside the box.
+Nobody thinks outside the box.

-It's a very confined and yet well defined procedure, and Tony knows that he's dealing with it, but this discussion of multilateral or unilateral Uh uh and these guys have have uh engaged in this provocative launching of these three missiles.
+But this discussion of multilateral or unilateral, and these guys have engaged in this provocative launching of these three missiles.

-And we realize again, we don't know what happened.
+And we realize, again, we don't know what happened.

-And the third possibility, the most unlikely, and we'll never know it, is that we might have shot these missiles down.
+And the third possibility, the most unlikely, we'll never know it, is that we might have shot these missiles down.

 We've been on alert for this for a long time.